9 min read

 Managing a large Quicknode account doesn't require separate accounts for each team.
 By combining RBAC roles, team-based endpoint visibility, and a thoughtful tagging strategy, you can provide each team with isolated access to their resources while maintaining centralized administration and billing.

 This guide covered designing an organizational strategy, implementing tags and team assignments, using filters effectively, and monitoring usage for cost allocation.
-With these tools, your enterprise account scales cleanly as your organization grows.
+With these tools, your account scales cleanly as your organization grows.

 If you have questions or need assistance implementing these patterns, reach out through our Discord server.
 Stay up to date with the latest by following us on X and our Telegram announcement channel.